Zeroptj/MarketTrackingWeb/README.md

 You can customize the tracked assets by modifying the `data/Ticker.json` file.
 The file organizes assets by categories and subcategories, making it easy to add or remove assets as needed.

-## License

-[Add your license information here]

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.